lliu0001/CycleWalk.jl/README.md

 The basic Cycle Walk produced $d$-tree spanning forests where each of the $d$ spanning trees is approximately balanced in the sense that the total population of each tree is approximately balanced.

 One step of the Cycle Walk proceeds by either proposing a 1-Tree Cycle Walk or a 2-Tree Cycle Walk.
-The 1-Tree Cycle Walk adds an edge the tree and then removes and edge from cycle this addition creates so that one again has a tree.
+The 1-Tree Cycle Walk adds an edge of the tree and then removes and edge from cycle this addition creates so that one again has a tree.
 The 2-Tree Cycle Walk adds two edges between two adjacent trees and then removes two edges from the cycle these additions creates so that one again has two trees.

 The Metropolized Cycle Walk algorithm uses these walks as proposals to a Metropolis-Hastings algorithm to sample from a specified target distribution.